 Prior to testing, your application will need to be functional enough for users to invoke and use the main features.
 To get the most value out of paid testing, keep in mind that the fewer functional bugs there are, the easier it will be for panelists to give feedback about the content and design of your application.
 You’ll also want to:

-- Write an overview a few sentences long that explains the application and any preparation panelists need to do in order to test it.
+Write a brief overview (about a few sentences long) that explains the application and any preparation panelists need to do in order to test it.

 Once you're ready, you can go here to learn more about what information you'll need to enter during test setup!